 There are four different providers offering bus service on the 221 km journey between Vancouver and Seattle.
-You can currently select from up to 18 daily departures that vary in duration from 3.5-5.5 hours depending whether you select a direct or indirect journey.
+You can currently select from up to 18 daily departures that vary in duration from 3.5 to 5.5 hours, depending on whether you select a direct or indirect journey.

 How much is a bus ticket from Vancouver to Seattle?

 One-way ticket prices on the bus from Vancouver to Seattle can start as low as $20.00 CAD and rise as high as $66.00 depending on the provider, departure time, time of booking and number of additional stops in between.

 We always recommend booking your bus tickets online well in advance in order to secure the best rates possible.